williamDbrook/sidescroller-shooter/README.md

 		multiple "stores" so when you defeat all enemies there is random chance on what establishment you can visit.
 The enemy sprites are still on the to-do list but I hate doing sprites so much so it will probably take untill before the game is complete :/ Anyways so stuff I want to get done: the enemy sprites, multiple establishments, maybe sound effects, shooting animation for the player, enemy types
+- version 0.5 - The enemy finally has a sprite.
+Multiple establishments have also been added so the player can now purchase ammo at the store, heal by buying a meal at a restaurant, or rob a liquer store for a chance of making money or losing health.
+Some level progression adjustments have also been made.
+So stuff I want to get done: establishment screens so they are not just white screens with black text in fucking arial, maybe attack aniamtions, maybe sound effects